KarthikS2005/Vision3D/README.md

-echo "Vision3D Optimized - Implementation Walkthrough"
+##Vision3D Optimized - Implementation Walkthrough
 🎉 Project Overview
 I've successfully created a complete, optimized text-to-3D generation application with both frontend and backend components.
 The project is located at: